keephq/keep/docs/docs/z_examples/multistep-alert-example.md

         with:
           command: df -h | grep /dev/disk3s1s1 | awk '{ print $5}' # Check the disk space
           command_output: 94.5% # Mock
+  actions:
+    - name: trigger-telegram
       condition:
         - type: threshold
-          value:  "{{ steps.this.results }}"
+          value:  "{{ steps.db-prod1-no-space.results }}"
           compare_to: 90% # Trigger if more than 90% full
+          alias: A
+        - type: threshold
+          value:  "{{ steps.db-prod2-no-space.results }}"
+          compare_to: 90% # Trigger if more than 90% full
           alias: B
-  actions:
-    - name: trigger-telegram
       # trigger the action only if both conditions are met:
       if: "{{ A }} or {{ B }}"
       provider: